dda-core-team/diconiumneil.github.io/the_exec_assistant/the_exec_assistant3.md

 ## The Executive Assistant: Redrafting Your Work

-*You can have your exective assistant check that a piece of work you've written is okay, fixing mistakes or even adjusting the tone.*
+*You can have your exective assistant check that a piece of work you've written is okay, fixing mistakes.*

 **System message:** [Leave Blank]